 Nitrogen Dioxide is a noxious gas that can be dark brown or reddish brown in color at elevated levels, and has a pungent, acrid odor.
 It is an unwanted by-product of fossil fuel combustion.Common symptoms of exposure to elevated levels of Nitrogen Dioxide are irritation to eyes, nose, throat and respiratory tract or shortness of breath.

 Currently there are no federal indoor air quality regulations specific to indoor ice rinks for Carbon Monoxide and Nitrogen Dioxide exposure.
 However three states: Massachusetts, Minnesota and Rhode Island have put regulations in place for indoor ice rinks within their states.
 Each state’s regulations are similar, and are enforced by their departments of health.
 These regulations outline air sampling requirements, record keeping requirements, action levels and required corrective measures that must be taken by the rink operator.
 These state regulations can be found in links below.

 The United States Ice Rink Association recommends the following minimum guidelines for maintaining acceptable indoor air quality in ice rinks.

 of customers, employees and co-workers needs to be a top priority at your ice

 If you have questions or need help please contact us at 719-538-1149 or email us

-Our 15th annual educational conference and trade show will take place May 16-19 in Columbus, OH.
+Our 17th annual educational conference and trade show will take place May 21-24, 2019 in Buffalo, NY.
 NARCE gives you the unique opportunity to expand your knowledge and network with professionals from around North America.
-Sign up today because courses are filling up quickly!Learn More
+Registration starts January 1, 2019Learn More